adiabatic/predictions/ERRORS.md

 Whatever you wrote, probably a confidence level, isn’t recognized as such.
 Confidence levels need to be written as a number between 0 and 100, without the percent sign.

+## [error.metadata.unexpected-claim]

+TODO: reduce jargon

+The first document in a stream is supposed to contain metadata about the predictions that follow.
+It is not supposed to contain things only predictions have, like a claim.
+This error is displayed when `claim: ` occurs in a document that `predictions` expects to contain only metadata, like `title: ` and `scope: `.

+## [error.metadata-unexpected-confidence]

+TODO: reduce jargon

+The first document in a stream is supposed to contain metadata about the predictions that follow.
+It is not supposed to contain things only predictions have, like a confidence level.
+This error is displayed when `confidence: ` occurs in a document that `predictions` expects to contain only metadata, like `title: ` and `scope: `.

 ## [error.claim.missing]

 A prediction doesn’t have a claim in it.
 Claims start with `claim: `.